datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/yaml/emissary-2.1/emissary-2.2.md

      Our <a href="https://app.getambassador.io/yaml/emissary/$version$/emissary-emissaryns.yaml"><code>emissary-emissaryns.yaml</code></a> file
      uses the `emissary` namespace, since this is the default for $productName$.
      We also publish <a href="https://app.getambassador.io/yaml/emissary/$version$/emissary-defaultns.yaml"><code>emissary-defaultns.yaml</code></a> for the
-     `default` namespace and <a href="https://app.getambassador.io/yaml/emissary/$version$/emissary-ambassadorns.yaml"><code>emissary-ambassadorns.yaml</code></a>
-     for the `ambassador` namespace.
+     `default` namespace.
 For any other namespace, you should download one of these files and edit the namespaces by hand.
    </Alert>

    ```bash